AIR: Improving Agent Safety through Incident Response: Discussion

 \section{Discussion}

-\textbf{Integration with Different Guardrail Mechanism.} Although \tool{} currently instantiates guardrail as plan-level rules, the framework itself is guardrail-agnostic. the eradication phase can operate with different guardrail mechanisms \cite{liu2025traceaegis, wang2026pro2guard}, making \tool{} broadly adaptable across heterogeneous agent environments.
+\textbf{Integration with Different Guardrail Mechanisms.} Although \tool{} currently instantiates guardrail rules as plan-level rules, the framework itself is guardrail-agnostic.
+Its core value lies in the incident response lifecycle of detecting, containing, recovering, and eradicating incidents.
+Moreover, the eradication phase is compatible with different forms of guardrail mechanisms.
+For example, trajectory-level or probabilistic monitoring approaches can also be integrated into \tool{} to intercept risky behaviors before unsafe actions are executed.

 \textbf{Time Overhead from Safety Checks.} In \tool{}, incident detection requires the agent to evaluate the check condition against its current observation and context.
 Although this enables semantically rich judgments, it incurs additional latency whenever rules are triggered, even on benign steps, and is most noticeable in domains with many fine-grained actions.
 Two mitigations are possible: (1) add lightweight, rule-based prefilters to reduce the frequency of such checks.
 For example, in Code Agents, activate checks only when the executed code matches risky patterns (e.g., \textit{os.remove}) rather than on every \textit{python\_repl} invocation; (2) parallelize checks with a small, fast risk-assessment model that evaluates the just-completed step concurrently.
 By inserting a short delay window between steps, \tool{} can detect incidents caused by the previous step before the agent proceeds to subsequent actions, enabling earlier interruption without blocking the main execution flow and preserving detection quality.